 - Yonge and Dundas Square

 Jac is a location…actually, it’s more of a destination.
 Jarvis and Carlton to be exact.
-An expressive, vibrant neighbourhood and community that revels in the eclectic, reveres inclusivity in diversity and relies on its people to inspire and evolve its scene.
-Art, fashion and food define the neighbourhood with a nod to nature near Allan Gardens and serious street smarts coming together at Ryerson.
+An expressive, vibrant neighbourhood and community that revels in the eclectic, reveres inclusivity in diversity.
+Relying on its people to inspire and evolve its scene.
+Art, fashion and food define the neighbourhood with a nod to nature.

 TOP 5 Reasons to Invest in JAC

 JAC is located in the Garden District, a sector of the downtown core known for it’s bustling city lifestyle.
 Just on the east side of Yonge, the Garden District envelopes most of the Ryerson University campus, Massey Hall, and countless shops, restaurants and attractions.
 Spend the afternoon getting inspired at the Art Gallery of Ontario, just a short walk away, or take in a movie at the charming Carlton Cinema.

 Walking distance to the world-famous Eaton Centre Shopping Mall, the Garden District is essentially the epicentre of the city – with concerts and all kinds of city events being hosted in the glitzy Yonge & Dundas Square, and overflowing into the rest of the city.
 Festivals, parades, and cultural events make this neighbourhood a vibrant urban centre.